kuzzleio/kuzzle/docs/filters.md

   hobby: 'radium'
 }
 ```
-The following filter can be made, and will be validated on the first document:
+The following filter can be made, and will be validated on the second document:
 ```
 bool: {
   must : [